RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 description: Explains Nuxt and walks through a simple offline first PWA project
 date: 2020-09-12
 tags: nuxtjs, vuejs, pwa, workbox, bootstrap, tutorial, auth0
+image: nuxt_title_e0icz0
+alttext: The Nuxt logo with the text, Nuxt a great case for vue.
+The quick and easy way to spin up a Vue.js application
 ---

-<page-header title="Nuxt: Offline First PWA Tutorial"></page-header>

-::: div container-center

-<picture-wrapper file-extension="jpg" file-name="heroes/nuxt_title" alt-text="The Nuxt logo with the text, Nuxt a great case for vue.
-The quick and easy way to spin up a Vue.js application"></picture-wrapper>

-::: div article-container

 ## I Love Vue